Programs : Brochure

 Students will be staying in urban hotels and/or university dorms.

-Selection criteria: It will include a serious interest in global employment, an openness and desire to learn about professional fit including a good attitude and ability to function in a cross cultural team environment.
 Physical Components: Students will need to handle a demanding schedule, with solid self-management skills and a professional presentation.
 The ability to adapt to a rigorous schedule is paramount, which will include treks through London visiting employers, alumni and cultural locations.

 4 UW Credits